tocco/tocco-docs/framework/architecture/hibernate/abstract-pojo-entity.rst

 All calls to the different ``Entity#setValue()`` methods are delegated to ``AbstractHibernateEntity#internalSetValue()``, where the actual (generated) setter method is resolved and called by reflection.

-At the first the value is converted to the required target type (if this is not already the case and a suitable :java:ref:`Converter<ch.tocco.nice2.types.spi.Converter>` exists.
+At first the value is converted to the required target type (if this is not already the case and a suitable :java:ref:`Converter<ch.tocco.nice2.types.spi.Converter>` exists).

 The resulting value is then compared to the old value - if they are the same, the method silently returns.
 After the value has been set, a ``EntityFacadeListener#entityChanging()`` event will be fired.